-The UK breeding population fell by over 70% between the 1950s and 1990s, largely due to loss of reedbed habitat and the lack of management, as well as the drying out of existing reedbeds.
+The UK breeding population fell by more than 70 per cent between the 1950s and 1990s, largely due to loss of reedbed habitat and lack of management, as well as the drying out of existing reedbeds.

 Considerable effort by the RSPB and Natural England, in partnership with others, has begun to reverse the changes.
 Numbers have increased from a low point of 11 booming males in 1997 to 76 in 2008.